Steve Butler

 Steve Butler (born September 26, 1956) is an American former auto racing driver.
 He won six national driving championships in USAC Sprint Car and Silver Crown open-wheel racing.
 Butler was highly regarded for his technical skills and performed chief mechanic duties on several of his winning race cars.
 He also communicated his view of racing to fans both as author and television commentator.
 Despite a relatively brief racing career (1981–1993), Butler is an inductee into the National Sprint Car Hall of Fame, the USAC Hall of Fame, and the Hoosier Auto Racing Fan's Hall of Fame.
-He retired at age 37 to pursue both an engineering career and more time with his growing family.
+He retired at the age of 37 to pursue both an engineering career and more time with his growing family.
 Butler currently resides in Kokomo, IN.